-The present study used TC data obtained from the Regional Specialized Meteorological Center-Tokyo Typhoon Center.
+The present study used TC data obtained from the Regional Specialized Meteorological Center Tokyo-Typhoon Center.
 The data contain information on the name, date, position (in latitude and longitude), minimum surface pressure, and maximum wind speed of TCs in the WNP and the South China Sea for every 6-h interval.
-A TC is categorized as one of three types depending on its 10-min maximum sustained wind speed (w{max}).
-These are tropical depression ($w{max} < 17 \text{ m s}^{-1}$), tropical storm (17 m s-1 $\leq w{max} < 34 \text{ m s}^{-1}$), and typhoon ($w{max} \geq 34 \text{ m s}^{-1}$).
+A TC is categorized as one of three types depending on its 10-min maximum sustained wind speed (w{max}): tropical depression ($w{max} < 17 \text{ m s}^{-1}$), tropical storm (17 m s-1 $\leq w{max} <$ 34 m s-1), and typhoon ($w{max} \geq 34 \text{ m s}^{-1}$).
 In this study, we consider only tropical storms and typhoons for the period from 1979 to 2006.

-Monthly mean sea level pressure, wind data at 850- and 200-hPa levels, relative vorticity at the 850 hPa level, and total precipitable water over the WNP and the South China Sea are derived from the NCEP/NCAR reanalysis dataset (Kalnay et al., 1996; Kistler et al., 2001).
-The horizontal resolution of the reanalysis dataset is 2.5° latitude-longitude.
-Tropospheric vertical wind shear is computed as the square root of the sum of the square of the difference in zonal wind component between 850- and 200-hPa levels and the square of the difference in meridional wind component between 850- and 200-hPa levels (Chu, 2002).
-The monthly mean sea surface temperatures, at 2° horizontal resolution, are taken from the NOAA Climate Diagnostic Center in Boulder, Colorado
+Monthly-mean sea level pressure (SLP), wind data at 850- and 200-hPa levels, relative vorticity at the 850-hPa level, and total precipitable water (PW) over the WNP and the South China Sea are derived from the National Centers for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) reanalysis dataset (Kalnay et al. 1996; Kistler et al. 2001).
+The horizontal resolution of the reanalysis dataset is 2.5° latitude × 2.5° longitude.
+Tropospheric vertical wind shear is computed as the square root of the sum of the square of the difference in zonal wind component between 850- and

-(Smith et al., 1996).
-Monthly circulation indices such as NAO, Arctic Oscillation (AO), and Niño 3.4 are downloaded from the NOAA's Climate Prediction Center.
+200-hPa levels and the square of the difference in meridional wind component between 850- and 200-hPa levels (Chu 2002).
+The monthly-mean sea surface temperatures, at 2° horizontal resolution, are taken from the National Oceanic and Atmospheric Administration (NOAA) Climate Diagnostics Center in Boulder, Colorado (Smith et al. 1996).
+Monthly circulation indices, such as NAO, Arctic Oscillation (AO), and Niño-3.4, are downloaded from NOAA's Climate Prediction Center.